PeptideNerds

 The evidence gap is real

-It needs to be said clearly: the gap between "this makes theoretical sense" and "this is clinically validated" is enormous.
+The gap between "this makes theoretical sense" and "this is clinically validated" is enormous.
 Many things that make theoretical sense in medicine do not work in practice, or work differently than expected.

 Specific unknowns include:

-- Whether BPC-157 affects the absorption or efficacy of semaglutide
+• Whether BPC-157 affects the absorption or efficacy of semaglutide

-- Whether the combination produces any unexpected interactions
+• Whether the combination produces any unexpected interactions

-- Long-term safety of BPC-157 in any context
+• Long-term safety of BPC-157 in any context

-- Whether the observed gastroprotective effects in animals translate to humans
+• Whether the observed gastroprotective effects in animals translate to humans

-Until controlled studies are conducted, anyone combining these two compounds is essentially running an uncontrolled experiment on themselves.
+Until controlled studies are conducted, anyone combining these two compounds is running an uncontrolled experiment on themselves.
 That is a personal risk decision that should be made with full awareness and physician guidance.

 What about other GLP-1 medications?